inkerton/scholarship-website/README.md

 <b>2.Advanced Search Functionality:</b> Implement a powerful search feature that allows students to filter scholarships based on criteria such as eligibility requirements, academic fields, location, or specific keywords.

-3.Detailed Scholarship Profiles: Present detailed profiles for each scholarship, including information on eligibility criteria, application deadlines, required documents, award amounts, and any specific conditions or restrictions.
+<b>3.Detailed Scholarship Profiles:</b> Present detailed profiles for each scholarship, including information on eligibility criteria, application deadlines, required documents, award amounts, and any specific conditions or restrictions.

 4.Personalized User Accounts: Allow students to create personalized accounts where they can save their preferred scholarships, track their application progress, and receive notifications about relevant new opportunities.